FAQs

 In London, firms are ranked in separate tables covering work for Employers, Employees & Trade Unions, and Senior Executives.
 The Senior Executive table covers advice for all-types of employed senior professionals (including those working in the financial services industry, senior doctors and head teachers).
 The Employee & Trade Union table is focused on work for more junior employees, as well as actions brought by employees in conjunction with Trade Unions.

 In London we have specific tables that recognise firms and individuals for their expertise acting for third sector employers and healthcare providers (both NHS and private), as well as for their employer-side industrial relations work.
-We also have a table that recognises the expertise of firms and lawyers who excel at advising clients in connection with High Court Litigation.
+We also have a table that recognises the expertise of firms and lawyers who excel at advising employers in connection with High Court Litigation.

 Related sections: Employee Share Schemes & Incentives; Pensions, Partnership